hassanpour/QMSS_G4063--Digital-Methods-for-the-Social-Sciences/lectures/lecture10.md

 * Maximum Entropy Classifiers

-See also [this tutorial](https://web.stanford.edu/class/cs124/lec/naivebayes.pdf) on Naive Bayes Learning with text data
+See also [this tutorial](https://web.stanford.edu/class/cs124/lec/naivebayes.pdf) on Naive Bayes Learning with text data.

 Check the [visualization samples in the previous lecture](https://github.com/hassanpour/QMSS_G4063/blob/master/lectures/lecture09.md) as examples for your assignment 4.